 Rare's Fish Forever program transformed 'a nightmare' of data management by implementing MERMAID, leading to better conservation outcomes and community engagement.

-In Mozambique, WCS has shared MERMAID with national coral reef partners to visualize coral reef metrics quickly on the MERMAID dashboad, driving effective conservation efforts and inspiring broader public engagement.
+In Mozambique, WCS has shared MERMAID with national coral reef partners to visualize coral reef metrics quickly on MERMAID Explore, driving effective conservation efforts and inspiring broader public engagement.